tomasszabo/powerbi-powershell-cmdlets-example/README.md

 This script is an example how to retrieve metadata of reports and datasets from all workspaces in PowerBI using [PowerBI Cmdlets](https://learn.microsoft.com/en-us/powershell/power-bi/overview?view=powerbi-ps).

+What the script does:

+1. Connects to PowerBI using service principal (could be changed to certificate).
+2. Retrieves all workspaces excluding defined workspaces (list of excluded workspaces needs to be adjusted in script).
+3. Retrieves all datasets and reports from workspaces.
+4. Outputs JSON with datasets and reports.

 # Prerequisites

 - PowerShell Core v7.3+